CI-Connect/connect-client/README.md

     $ module load connect-client

-For user installations with modules, you'll need to load the `use.own` module first:
+For user installations with `module`, you'll need to load the `use.own` module first:

     $ module load use.own
     $ module load connect-client